ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 #### Values of the `JSON/record/map` type

 The `diff` lists JSON key mismatch using `expected keys` and `actual keys`.
-JSON value mismatch is listed per key showing the `expected` and `actual` values.
+The JSON value mismatch is listed per key showing the `expected` and `actual` values.

 ***Example:***